sebilune/landing-page/README.md

 # Exolink Landing Page

 Welcome to the Exolink Landing Page repository!
 This repository contains the source code and assets for the landing page of Exolink, a fictitious tech company.
-The landing page showcases my capabilities of various web technologie and incorporates fluid animations, a custom color palette, and animated Illustrations.
+The landing page showcases my capabilities of various web technologies and incorporates fluid animations, a custom color palette, and animated Illustrations.

 ## Table of Contents
 - [Technologies Used](#technologies-used)